 Most recent: Added all the illustrations to A House of Pomegranates.

 Images of the patterns and artwork of William Morris and the Preraphaelites.
 Currently working on these pages.

 Anne Anderson illustrations to Old, Old Fairy Tales, Grimms Fairy Tales, Hans Christian Anderson Fairy Tales.n

 Most recent: Also The Wonder Book, Aladdin, Mother Goose, Heidi and more.
-Pages to color.
+Parents and teachers are encouraged to download and copy the pages to color.